kishan-verma-02/Niva/README.md

 ### **⚡ Real-Time Experience Powered by ```Socket.io```**

-Socket.io plays a major role in making Niva feel fast and modern.
+Socket.io plays a role in making Niva feel fast and modern.
 It handles all real-time communication between users across the app:

 ### ✔ Instant likes & comments